VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 `Classname::safeCast` decays into a plain, unsafe C cast under non debug build modes.
 When building in debug mode, the method `Classname::safeCast` performs a full blown RTTI, returning `NULL` if it fails or the same pointer casted to the desired class.

 When building in beta mode or below, the transpiler adds checks for the validity of the object pointer (`this`) passed to all methods.
-A call to `Classname::safeCast` is performed too to help track code paths that cause invalid pointers being passed to the wrong methods.
+A call to `Classname::safeCast` is performed too to help track code paths that cause dangling pointers being passed to the wrong methods.
 This is a very costly check and can easily overflow the stack, particularly if multiplexed VIP interrupts are enabled.

 ### Checking pointers